 I wish he hadn’t mentioned the kitten sachets in front of Serafina.
 I only had the occasional one as a special treat – a change from my usual Healthy Metabolism blend of scientifically prepared Adult cat biscuits.
 Ron went inside and we could both hear him crunching loudly on my biscuit leftovers whilst Serafina used this opportunity to urge me to consider the possibility of setting up a Give a Little page to go towards getting the homeless cats de-sexed.
 I wished she’d give it a rest.

 “Serafina, I’m already copping a load of criticism from the homeless cats saying I’m the fun police and a Nancy boy!”
 I said firmly.
 “I’m not about to become the poster boy for another one of your campaigns.”

 “But you need to do more to stop them getting carried away and having kittens.”

 “Why me?
-What do you want me to do, follow them around Diamond Harbour and if they look like they’re thinking about “getting carried away”, hand out one of your SPUNC brochures?”
+What do you want me to do, follow them around the village and if they look like they’re thinking about “getting carried away”, give them a lecture and hand out one of your SPUNC brochures?”